 - 1. Cameras will be recording images 24hrs/day, every day of the year.
 The cameras will not record audio data.
 The cameras will not use watchlists and are not integrated into any surveillance technologies such as automatic facial recognition. - 2.
 Access to recordings will be restricted to two specific councillors, approved by the council for this purpose.
 At its meeting on 15th December 2020 the council voted to appoint Cllrs.
-David Worth and Gregg Manning, as councillors responsible for accessing recordings and managing the CCTV camera service.
-(David Worth replaced by Cllr Mark Williams in 2023) - Recordings will not be accessed unless one of the following events occur:
+David Worth and Gregg Manning, as councillors responsible for accessing recordings and managing the CCTV camera service. - 3.
+Recordings will not be accessed unless one of the following events occur: